+Cost risk

-Cost risk Risk of losses incurred owing to increased cost of operations Mitigation measures The Company is among the lowest cost manufacturer of ferro alloys in the world.
+Risk of losses incurred owing to increased cost of operations

+The Company is among the lowest cost manufacturer of ferro alloys in the world.
 Superior process control, enhanced automation helps the Company in rationalising operational cost.

-Raw material risk Risk of losses incurred due to the Company's inability to secure adequate raw materials at the right cost Mitigation measures The Company maintains strong relationships with miners to ensure timely supply.
+Raw material risk

+Risk of losses incurred due to the Company's inability to secure adequate raw materials at the right cost

+The Company maintains strong relationships with miners to ensure timely supply.
 It sources raw material after sales contracts are received resulting in inventory minimisation.

-Logistical risk Losses incurred owing to disruptions related storage and logistical issues Mitigation measures The Company's manufacturing units are proximate to key downstream users as well as ports, facilitating ease of raw material imports and finished products exports.
-Human capital risk Risk incurring owing to the Company's inability to attract and retain talents Mitigation measures The Company has emerged as one of the sought-after destination for prospective employees.
-Occupational safety risk Risk of incurring losses related to the Company's operational activities which may cause workplace injuries Mitigation measures Local occupational health regulations have been developed; compliance with, and conformity to, applicable laws are monitored.
-Financial risks Funding risks Risks of losses incurred owing to delay in projects Mitigation measures The Company's long-term debt-equity ratio of 0.01 (as on 31 March 2020) provides it with enough room for raising debt.
-Besides, it owing to delay in projects due to the Company's inability to secure funds at competitive rates
+Logistical risk

+Losses incurred owing to disruptions related storage and logistical issues

+The Company's manufacturing units are proximate to key downstream users as well as ports, facilitating ease of raw material imports and finished products exports.

+Human capital risk

+Risk incurring owing to the Company's inability to attract and retain talents

+The Company has emerged as one of the sought-after destination for prospective employees.

+Occupational safety risk

+Risk of incurring losses related to the Company's operational activities which may cause workplace injuries

+Local occupational health regulations have been developed; compliance with, and conformity to, applicable laws are monitored

+Financial risks

+Funding risks

+Risks of losses incurred owing to delay in projects due to the Company's inability to secure funds at competitive rates

+The Company's long-term debt-equity ratio of 0.01 (as on 31 March 2020) provides it with enough room for raising debt.
+Besides, it enjoys a credit rating of AA Stable, enabling it to secure funds at lower rates.